 Gregg Mitman is the Vilas Research and William Coleman Professor of History, Medical History, and Environmental Studies at the University of Wisconsin-Madison.
 He is an award-winning author, filmmaker, and teacher whose interests span the history of science, medicine, and the environment in the United States and the world.
 A past president of the American Society for Environmental History, he is the recipient of fellowships from the Alexander Von Humboldt Foundation, the Carnegie Corporation of New York, and the John S. Guggenheim Memorial Foundation, among others.
 His books and co-edited volumes include Future Remains: A Cabinet of Curiosities for the Anthropocene(University of Chicago Press, 2018), Breathing Space: How Allergies Shape our Lives and Landscapes (Yale University Press, 2007), and Reel Nature: America’s Romance with Wildlife on Film, rev. ed.
 (University of Washington Press, 2009).
 He co-produced and co-directed two films, In the Shadow of Ebola, an intimate portrait of the Ebola outbreak in Liberia, and The Land Beneath Our Feet, a documentary on history, memory, and land rights in Liberia.
 His most recent book, Empire of Rubber: Firestone’s Scramble for Land and Power in Liberia, will be published by The New Press.

-Registration is required to view and participate live on the Feinberg website.
+Registration is required to view the film and to attend the lecture and panel live on the Feinberg Series website.
 Complete the form below to receive the link by email.
-Events can be viewed live on Facebook and YouTube without pre-registering.
+The lecture and panel can be viewed live on Facebook and YouTube without pre-registering.

 This event is co-presented by the UMass/Five College Graduate Program in History as part of the 2021 History Writer-In-Residence Program.
 Supported by Five Colleges, Inc., this program hosts renowned writers whose historical work engages broad public audiences